RULE 301. PRESUMPTIONS IN

 equal weight neither presumption applies.

 Rule 301 deals with presumptions, prescribing their effect in all civil proceedings not otherwise provided for by law.
+It provides that a presumption imposes upon the party against whom it is directed the burden of proving its non existence.
 Rule 301 differs substantially from Fed.R.Ev.
 301.

 The term "presumption" has been ascribed various meanings, but in the last analysis it is